JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 Within the Workbench screen, Select the option to create a 'New Notebook'.

 Our notebooks include a notebook that uses R code, so check the 'R' framework.
 This will include Python as well as R compatibility.
-You can ignore the advanced options for now, and a default virtual machine will be created with 4 vCPUS and 15GB RAM.
+You can then choose a name for your virutal machine, you can name it whatever you like, and preferably choose a server location closest to you.
+Ignore the advanced options for now, and a default virtual machine will be created.
+A default machine has 4 vCPUS and 15GB RAM.

+Creating a machine may take a few minutes to finish.

 ![RNA-Seq workflow](images/newnotebook2.png)